josepdcs/kubectl-prof/README.md

 ## How it works

-`kubectl-perf` launch a Kubernetes Job on the same node as the target pod.
-Under the hood `kubectl-perf` use [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) in order to generate flame graphs for Java applications.
+`kubectl-prof` launch a Kubernetes Job on the same node as the target pod.
+Under the hood `kubectl-prof` use [async-profiler](https://github.com/jvm-profiling-tools/async-profiler) in order to generate flame graphs for Java applications.
 Interaction with the target JVM is done via a shared `/tmp` folder.
 Golang support is based on [ebpf profiling](https://en.wikipedia.org/wiki/Berkeley_Packet_Filter).
 Python support is based on [py-spy](https://github.com/benfred/py-spy).
 Ruby support is based on [rbspy](https://rbspy.github.io/).
 NodeJS support is based on [perf](https://perf.wiki.kernel.org/index.php/Main_Page).
-In order for Javascript Symbols to be resolved, node process needs to be run with `--perf-basic-prof` flag.
+In order for Javascript Symbols to be resolved, node process needs to be run with `--prof-basic-prof` flag.

 ## Contribute